nekman/node-vw-carnet/README.md

   const browser = await puppeteer.launch();
   const page = await browser.newPage();

-  // Create the puppeteer login client const handler = new CarnetLoginHandler(page, console);
+  // Create the puppeteer login client by sending in
+  // the puppeteer.Page (and a optional logger, can be skipped). const handler = new CarnetLoginHandler(page, console);

   // Try to login with your username and password.